 As the Council's resources decrease the robustness of its procurement process becomes even more critical to organisational success.
-The Council's Contract Procedure Rules have been reviewed as part of the review of the Constitution but the Sustainable Procurement Strategy needs to be reviewed and implemented.
+The Council's Contract Procedure Rules have been reviewed as part of the review of the Constitution and a Sustainable Procurement Strategy has been implemented.

-The Council use an electronic system for running procurement exercises which should also act as a Contracts Register.
-However, this is not consistent and so steps need to be taken to ensure that all relevant procurements are run through this system in compliance with the Procedure Rules.
+The Council use an electronic system for running procurement exercises which also act as a Contracts Register.
+However, in the past, use of this system has not been consistent.
+As a result a more robust approach has been taken by the Council resulting in a much more consistent use of the system.

-5 Governance Issues of Concern
+Governance Issues of Concern